ShadowHawk (character): ShadowHawk: Resurrection

 Image Comics published a new ShadowHawk ongoing series following the events of Image United.
 The series featured Paul Johnstone, the original ShadowHawk, as wearing the helmet once again 15 years after his death.
 The story was written by Dan Wickline, and the art by Tone Rodriguez and Jim Valentino.
 The series also featured covers by Erik Larsen and Frank Bravo.
 Variant covers for ShadowHawk: Resurrection took homage from older issues of ShadowHawk titles and other notable covers throughout comic history.
 Notably, #3 featured a variant that was styled after the glow-in-the-dark cover for ShadowHawk (1st series) issue #3, while issue #5 featured a variant cover that paid homage to the "Death of Supergirl" cover of Crisis on Infinite Earths #7.

 Bomb Queen VII

 In Bomb Queen VII: The End of Hope, released from December 2011 to May 2012, after being killed by Rebound 100 years prior, Bomb Queen awakens in a techno-dependent future protected by ShadowHawk, who now inhabits the closest members of the human race to ongoing crimes, regularly switching between bodies.
 As their battle continues, despite their moral opposition, Bomb Queen gradually begins to fall in love with him.

 Toys

 Two action figures of ShadowHawk have been released in the past by McFarlane Toys.

 In 2009, Shocker Toys released two ShadowHawk figures as part of the first series of its "Indie Spotlight" line.

+On May 12, 2026, McFarlane Toys will be soliciting a new ShadowHawk figure as part of their Elite Edition 7" scale line of action figures.